-If you feel your Council Tax installments are too high you can spread them over 12 months rather than the usual 10.
-To request this please If you wish to pay your bill over 12 months please e-mail your name, address and Council Tax Account number to firstname.lastname@example.org
+If you feel your Council Tax instalments are too high you can spread them over 12 months rather than the usual 10.

-If you pay your bill by direct debit you can also spread your bill over 12 instalments via your MyStalbans Account.
-Please visit www.stalbans.gov.uk/mystalbansdistrictaccount for more details.
+If you pay your bill by direct debit you can also spread your bill over 12 instalments via your MyStalbans Account

 If you or your partner are on a low income you may be able to claim Council Tax Support to reduce the Council Tax you pay.
 Council Tax Support is based on your financial circumstances.
 This is not the same as a Council Tax Discount which you may be entitled to if, for example, you live at a property on your own.

 How much Council Tax Support you might get depends on your income and savings.
 You will not normally get Council Tax Support if you or your partner have savings of more than £16,000 (unless you also get Guaranteed Pension Credit or you are only claiming Second Adult Rebate – see below).

 You might be able to get help if:

 You get a state benefit such as Universal Credit, Income Support, Job Seekers Allowance, Employment Support Allowance or Pension Credit, or you are disabled and have a low income.

 You work part-time or full time but are on a low wage or you pay child care costs.